ghga-de/milestones-docs/54-madagascan-sunset-moth/technical_specification.md

 An explicit command line argument would be the preferred in this setting, as to not upload with the wrong storage location set by accident.

 The second option could be realized by a mapping file, but has more potential for manual error and issues with missing entries.

+In addition, the File Ingest Service now needs to communicate with the Well Known Value Service to validate the storage aliases sent by the DS Kit.

 ## API Definitions: